Lactose Free Ghee

 The short answer is yes, mostly….depending.
 Ghee has many health benefits and being super super super low is one of them.
 If you have lactose intolerance, then yes, you can definitely eat ghee.
 If you are highly allergic the answer is still yes, but don’t.

-The transformation of boring butter into the magical goodness of golden ghee requires a slow and consistent cook.
+Transforming boring butter into the magical goodness of ghee requires a slow and consistent cook.
 During the process all of the milk solids rise to the surface.
 Once risen they then slowly begin to drop to the bottom of the pan to sit and become toasty brown (producing a gorgeous taste of caramelised, butterscotch toffee).

-Once the cook is over and slightly cooled the ghee is strained several times through layers of fine cloth.
+Once the cook is finished the ghee is strained several times through layers of fine cloth.

 This is to ensure none of the milk solids get into the final product.